 The A Level coursework unit incorporates two linked elements - Part 1: practical work and a written personal study.
 The investigation and development for both elements will be shown through supporting studies.
 Students will have opportunities to generate practical work, ideas and research from primary, secondary and contextual sources.
 They will experiment widely with media and techniques, develop and refine their ideas and present their outcomes.
-The Externally Set Assignment represents the culmination of the A level course, encouraging student independence and innovation in the development of ideas, intentions and response(s).
+The Externally Set Assignment represents the culmination of the A level course, encouraging student independence and innovation in the development of ideas, intentions and response(s) in the lead up to the 15-hour examination.